 2. CONTRIBUTE TO A CAUSE

-There are many great organizations, many founded by Christians, dedicated to the cause of eradicating human trafficking.
+There are many great organizations, many founded by Christians, dedicated to the cause of eradicating sex trafficking.
 International Justice Mission specifically provides multiple ways to help, and specifically provides churches with options for involvement.

 3. LEARN ABOUT YOUR COMMUNITY

 For some churches, the “far away” problem of sex trafficking is silently happening in their own neighborhoods.
 One of the most needed action steps in America on this topic is education, especially for pastors asking God what they can do.
 Compassion International provides a list of ways to spot sex trafficking in your community.
 The Human Trafficking Hotline provides statistics on human trafficking that can be broken down by state.
 For churches located in metropolitan areas, contact local law enforcement agencies to ask about the specific sex trafficking problems in the area.